jaurenq/QB.DotNetCoreInstaller/README.md

 Seriously, unless you know why you need this, you're probably looking for [dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish).

-TODO: Sections for installing into a project, installing as a global tool, and usage examples.
-Show that it's alao a reusable class that you can call from your own code, with usage example.

 ### Installing Globally

 You'll need at least .NET Core v2.1 or higher.